vhmth/Balloon/README.md

 3.)
 Once you have your Balloon created, make sure you inflate it so it sticks to the top.
-To do this, simply pass in one or more strings that represent the id(s) of the header(s) you wish to make sticky.
+To do this, simply pass in one or more strings that represent the id(s)/class(es) of the header(s) you wish to make sticky.
+  Although ids may be passed in as a simple string, to denote a class, you must prepend a '.' to the string.
 Remember to make sure that these elements are all within the same scrolling view/element.
-If you're passing in multiple ids, you may pass them in as either an object or array (the values in an object literal do not matter, just that the keys are strings that represent the id(s) of the header(s) you wish to stick):
+If you're passing in multiple ids/classes, you may pass them in as either an object or array (the values in an object literal do not matter, just that the keys are strings that represent the id(s) of the header(s) you wish to stick):

-    balloonInst.inflate(['header1', 'header2']);
+    balloonInst.inflate(['header1', '.headerClass']);

   OR

-    balloonInst.inflate({'header1': SOME_VALUE, 'header2': SOME_VALUE});
+    balloonInst.inflate({'header1': SOME_VALUE, '.headerClass': SOME_VALUE});

   OR